01 of 23

 Nationals Park Scoreboard

-The 4,811 square foot high-definition scoreboard is probably the largest in the nation.Continue to 4 of 23 below.
+The 4,811 square foot high-definition scoreboard is among the largest in the nation.Continue to 4 of 23 below.

 04 of 23